-I am a Research Fellow and Co-Leader of the Digital & Technology research team at the Institute for Development Studies at the University of Sussex in the UK.
+I am a Research Fellow in the Digital & Technology research team at the Institute for Development Studies at the University of Sussex in the UK.
 I was previously a Research Fellow in the Gender Technology Lab at the United Nations University, Institute of Computing & Society (UNU-CS) in Macau.
-I joined UNU-CS after completing a PhD at the ICT4D Centre of Royal Holloway, University of London.
+I joined UNU-CS after completing a PhD in Digital Development in the ICT4D Centre at Royal Holloway, University of London.
 My doctoral research examined the use of participatory video by women's groups in Zambia and asked whether use of technology can enhance people's critical agency for development.

 I am passionate about understanding why some people feel powerless and alienated and others feel able to transform their personal life and to transform society.
 I want to know where this sense of 'agency' comes from and whether it is something that we can actively develop in ourselves and others.
 I am particularly interested in whether digital technologies can play a role in increasing individual or collection agency for transformational change.